gestalt-config/gestalt/README.md

 ### Random String Substitution
-To inject a random variable during post-processing you can use the format ${random:type(origin, bound)}
+To inject a random variable during config node processing you can use the format ${random:type(origin, bound)}
 The random value is generated while loading the config, so you will always get the same random value when asking gestalt.

 ```properties